supersimplesuper/docs/website/docs/software_partners/how_to_guides/update_details/index.md

   }'
 ```

-Passing in the employees previous fund will have two main effects on the onboarding session for them.
-One, the fund will be shown to them in the "retain" section of our embed allowing them to easily select the fund that they are already with.
+Passing in the employee's previous fund will have two main effects on the onboarding session for them.
+First, the fund will be shown to them in the "retain" section of our embed allowing them to easily select the fund that they are already with.
 Second, if the user abandons the onboarding session then we will use the provided fund as the "stapled" fund for that user and return it to you after the timeout of the session.

 ## Additional notes